States Rapidly Expanding Vaccine Access as Supplies Surge

 “If you want schools to be successful and safe and you want your teachers to have their heads in the game, get them the vaccination,” she said.
 “Putting teachers in a situation where they feel scared all the time, where they’re going to want to avoid their kids, how is that good for kids or teachers?”

-Arizona Gov. Doug Ducey on Wednesday ordered students and teachers to return to school later this month, saying many teachers have already received their second dose in the state's early vaccination efforts.
+Arizona Gov. Doug Ducey on Wednesday ordered students and teachers to return to school this month, saying many teachers have already received their second dose.

 “The science is clear: It’s time all kids have the option to return to school so they can get back on track and we can close the achievement gap,” Ducey said in a statement.

-President Joe Biden said Tuesday the U.S. expects to have enough vaccine by the end of May for all adults, two months earlier than anticipated, though it is likely to take longer than that to administer those shots.
-He also pushed states to get at least one shot into the arms of teachers by the end of March and said the government will provide the doses directly through its pharmacy program.
+President Joe Biden said Tuesday that the U.S. expects to have enough vaccine by the end of May for all adults — two months earlier than anticipated — though it is likely to take longer than that to administer those shots.
+He also pushed states to give at least one shot to teachers by month's end and said the government will provide the doses through its pharmacy program.

 In Wisconsin, teachers will get priority when the state receives its first shipment of about 48,000 doses of the J&J vaccine, health authorities said.
-Pennsylvania teachers will likewise be first in line when an expected 94,000 doses of the J&J formula arrive this week.
+Pennsylvania teachers will likewise be first in line when an expected 94,000 doses of that formula arrive this week.

-And in Massachusetts, about 400,000 teachers, child care workers and school staff will be eligible to register for vaccinations starting March 11, Gov. Charlie Baker said Wednesday, though he warned that it could take some time to book appointments because the supply remains limited.
+And in Massachusetts, about 400,000 teachers, child care workers and school staff can register for vaccinations starting March 11, Gov. Charlie Baker said, though he warned it could take time to book appointments because supplies remain limited.

 The rush to vaccinate comes as many states ease restrictions on people and businesses, despite repeated warnings from health officials that the U.S. is risking another lethal wave.
-Biden on Wednesday called out the Republican governors of Texas and Mississippi for lifting their mask rules.
+Biden called out the Republican governors of Texas and Mississippi for lifting mask rules.

-“We are on the cusp of being able to fundamentally change the nature of this disease," the president said.
+“We are on the cusp of being able to fundamentally change the nature of this disease," the president said Wednesday.
 "The last thing we need is Neanderthal thinking that in the meantime, everything’s fine, take off your mask, forget it.
 It still matters.”

 Mississippi Gov. Tate Reeves snapped back on Twitter.
 “Mississippians don’t need handlers.
 As numbers drop, they can assess their choices and listen to experts," he said.
 “I guess I just think we should trust Americans, not insult them.”

-While deaths and newly confirmed infections have plummeted from their peaks in January, they are still running at high levels.
+While deaths and newly confirmed infections have plummeted from their peaks in January, they're still running at high levels.
 The U.S. is averaging close to 2,000 deaths and 66,000 cases per day.

 CDC Director Dr. Rochelle Walensky encouraged Americans to “do the right thing” even if states lift their restrictions.